department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/evidence/fully-developed-disability-claims.md

 **You'll need to submit:**
 - Medical evidence of a current physical or mental disability, **and**
-- Evidence of an event, injury or disease in service, **and**
+- Evidence of an event, injury, or disease that happened during your active-duty service, **and**
-- Evidence of a link between your current disability and the event, injury, or disease in military service (like medical records or medical opinions from health care providers)
+- Evidence of a link between your current disability and the event, injury, or disease that happened during your service.
+Usually, we need medical records or medical opinions from health care providers to support this link.
 </div>
 </li>
 <li>
 <button class="usa-button-unstyled usa-accordion-button" aria-controls="claim-reopened">Reopened claim—a claim providing new evidence to support a disability claim that was denied at least one year ago</button>
 <div id="claim-reopened" class="usa-accordion-content">

-You'll need to submit new evidence that we haven't ever considered that's related to the issue you're claiming.
+You'll need to submit new evidence that we've never considered before and that's related to the issue you're claiming.

 </div>
 </li>